awsdocs/aws-cloudtrail-user-guide/doc_source/logging-data-events-with-cloudtrail.md

 ### Log Amazon S3 on AWS Outposts events by using advanced event selectors<a name="creating-data-event-selectors-CLI-outposts"></a>

 The following example shows how to configure your trail to include all data events for all Amazon S3 on Outposts objects in your outpost\.
-In this release, the supported value for S3 on Outposts events for the `resources.type` field is `AWS::S3Outposts::Object`\.

 ```
 aws cloudtrail put-event-selectors --trail-name TrailName --region region \